Illustration: Nhung Lê

 Going back to our initial definition of modes, we can see that the Dorian scale was created by ‘rotating’ by one note off of the C major scale (or three notes off of the A minor scale).

-That said, modes are far more than just a series of scales to memorize—they’re also characterized by contextual melodic and harmonic behaviors.
+That said, modes are far more than just a series of scales to memorize—they’re also characterized by contextual melodic and harmonic qualities.
 We’ll get to that once we discuss their applications a bit later, but first let’s break down the seven common diatonic modes that we get by continuing our rotations off of the major and minor scales.

 The seven different diatonic modes